osklunds/Distributed-SWMR-register/README.md

 3. Uncomment the `printlnu` lines in `application/src/main.rs` to actually see something printed to the terminal.
 4. Change directory to `local_starter` and type `cargo run n` where `n` is the number of local nodes you want to have.
 I suggest `n=5`.

+Each node will print to the terminal in its own color.
+It will print when it starts/ends a write/read.
+The read end operations will also show the value of all nodes' registers.
+So you see a sequence of write and read operations and what the values of the registers were in the different places in that execution.

 ## ABD overview

 ![ABD visualization](doc/ABD.png)